A Markov Chain Algorithm for Compression in Self-Organizing Particle Systems: Algorithms for Compression

 \section{Algorithms for Compression}

-Our objective is to demonstrate how stochastic algorithms can provably achieve compression, focusing on self-organizing particle systems on the triangular lattice $\Gamma$.
-Our algorithm is based on Markov chain principles that will enable us to prove rigorous results about the algorithm's behavior.
-Remarkably, it does not even require the particles to communicate more than one bit of information to each other, even though the amoebot model allows for such exchanges; at any activation, a particle only needs to know which of its neighboring locations are occupied and if any of those neighbors are expanded.
+Our objective is to give a stochastic algorithm enabling a self-organizing particle system on the triangular lattice $\Gtri$ to provably solve the compression problem.
+Remarkably, our algorithm achieves this goal despite only using one bit of information per particle for communication, even though the amoebot model allows for significantly more sophisticated communication.
+Moreover, our algorithm relies only on local information: each particle only needs to know which of its adjacent locations are occupied by neighboring particles and which neighbors, if any, are expanded.

-Our algorithm carefully maintains several critical properties throughout its execution.
-First, the particle system stays connected and no holes form, even while particles decide where to move based only on local information.
-Additionally, any moves made are reversible: if a particle moves to a new location, there is a nonzero probability that during the next step, it moves back to its previous location.
-Finally, the moves allowed by the algorithm (and respective Markov chain) suffice to transform any configuration of particles into any other configuration.
-These conditions are essential so certain tools from Markov chain analysis can be~applied.
+In order to leverage powerful tools from Markov chain analysis to prove our algorithm's correctness, our algorithm is designed to maintain several necessary properties.
+First, assuming the particle system is initially connected, our algorithm will ensure it stays connected, eventually eliminates any holes it may contain, and prohibits any new holes from forming --- all using only local information.
+Second, any moves allowed by our algorithm after all holes have been eliminated are ensured to be {\it reversible}: if a particle moves from its current location to a new location in one step, then in the next step there is a nonzero probability that it moves back to its original location.
+Finally, the moves allowed by our algorithm suffice to transform any connected, hole-free particle system configuration into any other connected, hole-free configuration.

-In addition to the precise conditions needed to ensure connectivity and reversibility, our algorithm achieves compression by making particles more likely to move into a position where they form more triangles with their neighbors.
-Specifically, a bias parameter $\lambda$ controls how strongly the particles favor being incident to triangles; $\lambda >1$ corresponds to favoring triangles, while $\lambda < 1$ corresponds to disfavoring triangles.
-As Lemma~\ref{lem:tri=perim} shows, locally favoring more triangles is equivalent to globally favoring a shorter perimeter; this is the relationship we exploit to obtain particle compression.
+Our algorithm achieves compression by biasing particles towards moves that gain them more neighbors; i.e., where more edges with neighboring particles are formed.
+Specifically, a bias parameter $\lambda$ controls how strongly the particles favor having more neighbors: $\lambda > 1$ corresponds to favoring neighbors, while $\lambda < 1$ corresponds to disfavoring neighbors.
+As Lemma~\ref{lem:edge=perim} shows, locally favoring more neighbors is equivalent to globally favoring a shorter perimeter; this is the relationship we exploit to obtain particle compression.